 Have you been to the Coba ruins in Mexico?
 What did you think?
 What are your favourite ruins to visit?
 We would love to hear from you in the comment box below.

-READ MORE ABOUT THE CARIBBEAN:
+READ MORE ABOUT MEXICO: